Learn More

 • Subject to the 10% early withdrawal penalty unless it qualifies for an exception.

-The law gives plan administrators discretion to decide whether to grant hardship withdrawals to their members and which criteria defined by the IRS they will accept.
-Permitted hardship categories may include:
+The law gives plan administrators discretion to decide whether to grant hardship withdrawals to their members and which IRS-defined criteria they will accept.
+Under IRS regulations, the following seven categories are automatically deemed to constitute an immediate and heavy financial need:

 401(k) Plan Loans